Adityasubhaditya/PsychAI/README.md

 At PsychAI, innovation never comes at the cost of integrity.

-- 🔒 **Military-Grade Encryption**: Every message and data point is secured end-to-end
 - ⚖️ **Rigorous Bias Testing**: Models trained and tested for fairness across gender, ethnicity, and language groups
 - 👩💻 **Human Oversight Required**: AI assists, but never replaces, licensed mental health professionals
 - 📢 **Open Ethics Reports**: Transparent publication of testing procedures, failures, and improvement cycles